D-Pow/mock-requests/ReadMe.md

 xhr.timeout = 0;
 ```

-If you want to change any of these, feel free to do so before calling `xhr.send()` or within `xhr.onreadystatechange`.
+If you want to change any of these, feel free to do so within `xhr.onreadystatechange`.

 ## License